This post is the second part of a series about my journey as an Independent AWS Cloud Architect.

 - To choose your laptop setup, mobile phone, chair, desk, tooling,

-high-technerd stuff (tax-free) for your business. - To be able to buy any training or books without asking anyone to ramp-up on some trending new tech.
+high-technerd stuff (tax-free) for your business. - To be able to buy any training or books without asking anyone, to ramp up on some trending new tech.

-- Lots of days-off.
-(5 to 9 weeks), this is a great work-life balance.
+- Lots of days off (5 to 9 weeks).
+This is a great work-life balance.

 The Bad 👎